zi-crypto/KIDNEY_CT_PAPER/README.md

 ## What This Project Does

-This research introduces a **progressive four-stage transfer learning methodology** for automatically diagnosing kidney diseases from CT scans.
-Unlike conventional fine-tuning, the pipeline incrementally unlocks model capacity, then applies **class-weight optimized ultra fine-tuning** to address dataset imbalance before performing ensemble-style Test Time Augmentation.
+This research introduces a **progressive fine-tuning methodology** for automatically diagnosing kidney diseases from CT scans.
+Unlike conventional fine-tuning, this pipeline incrementally unlocks model capacity, then applies **class-weight balancing by Bayesian optimization** to address dataset imbalance before performing ensemble-style Test-Time Augmentation.

 ### The Problem We Solved
 - Manual kidney disease diagnosis is time-consuming and subjective